MuhammedMiiRanna/GDSC-Challenges/README.md

 # GDSC Challenges

-This repo will be where I share the challenges I solve as a member of GDSC. the central theme will be front-end challenges.
+This repo will be where I share the challenges that I solve as a member of GDSC. the main theme will be front-end challenges.